Dsantra92/Julia-on-Colab/README.md

 A Google account, that's all.

 ## **Using the Notebook**
-A step by step series of examples that tell you how to get a development env running:
+A step by step guide that tells you how to get the  environment running:
 - Open the [Jupyter Notebook](https://github.com/Dsantra92/Julia-on-Collab/blob/master/julia_on_collab.ipynb)
-- You can either download it or view it directly on Google Collab
+- You can either download it or view it directly on Google Colab
 - Run the first cell to install Julia and IJulia
 ### Note to the user:
 Since Google does not directly offer Julia based computing you have to take care: